-Jerusalem hotels near the Old City
+Where to stay in Jerusalem: Hotels near the Old City

 If you like to be in the heart of it all and you’ll just come for a short sightseeing visit, then it may make sense to stay on Jaffa Street – the heart of the action.
-You’ll be near the Old City, around the corner from Ben Yehuda Street, a quick walk from Mahne Yehuda and surrounded by fast-casual dining options.
+You’ll be walking distance to the Old City, around the corner from Ben Yehuda Street, a quick walk from Mahne Yehuda and surrounded by fast-casual dining options.
 Jaffa Street is always bustling – families out walking, young soldiers off duty, couples on dates and tour groups everywhere.

 Israeli breakfast is included here.
 If you’re visiting with kids, you can only stay in a private room (as you’d expect); the smaller ones can accommodate two guests while the family rooms can accommodate five guests – plus a baby in a free crib – so in theory a family with four children can stay.
 See the different room options here.

 If you prefer something a little homier, we highly recommend staying in the German Colony.
 It’s almost like a leafy suburb but still within the city!
-I’ve stayed there many times and it’s my favorite area, especially for families.
-There are nice playgrounds everywhere, (kosher) restaurants catering to local families, a large grocery store with decent prices, a lovely walking/cycling path complete with a trilingual outdoor free lending library and generally a quieter atmosphere.
+I’ve stayed there many times and it’s my pick for the best neighborhood to stay in Jerusalem, especially for families.
+There are nice playgrounds everywhere, (kosher) restaurants catering to local families, a large grocery store with decent prices on the main street, a lovely walking/cycling path complete with a trilingual outdoor free lending library and generally a quieter atmosphere.